jasonbohne123/elliptical-curves/README.md

 # elliptical-curves

-This repository includes all the code I created and extended for my Mathematics Computing Lab research project Spring Semester 2020 under Professor Evangelos Kobotis.
+Repository includes all the code we created and extended for the research project I was under in Spring Semester 2020 with Professor Evangelos Kobotis.
+Also you can find the final report

 The following programs were extended: